cvchukwu/SQL_Project_Top_Paying_And_Demanded_Data_Analysis_Skills/Readme.md

 ### 5. Most Optimal Skills To Learn

-Combining insights from demand and salary data, this query aimed to pinpoint skills that are both in high demand and have high salaries, offering a strategic focus for skill development.
+By combining insights from demand and salary data, this query aimed to identify skills that are both highly sought after and offer high salaries, providing a strategic focus for skill development.

 ```sql
 SELECT